savong/MissingValueImputation/README.md

 ## Input
 The directory for the input data:
--"/data"
+* "/data"
---dirty data file
+  * dirty data file
---correct data file
+  * correct data file

 ## Output
-There are four output data:
+* There are four output data:
--The predicted value
+  * The predicted value
--The correct value
+  * The correct value
--The overall RMS for missed attribute values that are numerical -The overal accuracy for the missed attribute values that are categorical.
+  * The overall RMS for missed attribute values that are numerical
+  * The overal accuracy for the missed attribute values that are categorical.

-Each predicted value of the missed attribute values of the incomplete records consist of:
+* Each predicted value of the missed attribute values of the incomplete records consist of:
--Index of the incomplete record
+  * Index of the incomplete record
--Index of the missed attribute value
+  * Index of the missed attribute value
--The predicted value
+  * The predicted value